interscript/rababa/docs/DISTILL-SOURCE-PROMPT.md

   exact / 71.29% ezafe-norm — still 6 points under v1. v5/mapped repr
   is CLOSED negative; v1 remains the only Persian teacher.

-## 4. Thai G2P (ByT5-small / umt5 continued-FT) — WAIT for scaleup verdict
+## 4. Thai G2P (umt5 continued-FT) — scaleup600k IS the teacher ★ VERIFIED 2026-08-19
-- Path: secryst Thai stack (`secryst/docs/paper-thai` + MODELS.md).
+- Path: `/ckpts/secryst_thai_ipa_scaleup600k/run-001/best` on volume
+  `secryst-checkpoints` (modal volume get).
-- Contract: Thai graphemes → IPA phonemes.
+- Contract: Thai graphemes → IPA phonemes; beam 4.
-- Quality: **2.32% PER** (public baseline 6.37%).
-- **INSTRUCTION: do NOT start the Thai distillation yet.** The scaleup600k successor (367K epitran lines, 7.3x corpus) finishes ~12h after 2026-08-19 launch and is the ONLY in-flight run that should gate your start — it finishes soonest and Thai is the smallest job, so waiting costs half a day and may save a full re-distill.
-Check this file first: if section 4 lists a scaleup600k teacher with a verified PER, distill THAT; if it still names thai_combined_mixed, scaleup failed or was flat — distill thai_combined_mixed.
-Until then, spend the wait building the Thai harness (test.jsonl, beam-4 PER scorer from `secryst/train_thai_scaleup.py::evaluate`).
+- Quality: **1.7260% PER** on the fixed 1,219-sentence Kaikki test (same harness as all previous rows; tha scaleup before it: 2.32%;
+  public baseline 6.37%).
+Verified by `secryst/train_thai_scaleup.py::evaluate` (metrics.json on the
+  volume).
+Known artifact: the sentence-level WER printed as 1.0 — treat PER as the parity metric, investigate WER only if your student harness shows nonzero exact matches where this shows zero.
+- Parity gate: student within +5pp-equivalent of teacher PER (scale from 1.73 → student must land ≤ ~2.6% PER on the same test set).

 ## Suggested order (2026-08-19)
 Start NOW, in parallel where possible: